Papillary Mesothelioma

-Papillary mesothelioma, also known as well-differentiated papillary mesothelioma (WDPM), is a form of mesothelioma marked by a slow growth pattern.
-It most often forms in the peritoneum in the abdomen.
-WDPM is often benign and less deadly than other mesothelioma types.
+Papillary mesothelioma is an uncommon form subtype of epithelial mesothelioma.
+Also known as well-differentiated papillary mesothelioma (WDPM), it is marked by a slow growth pattern.
+It most often forms in the peritoneum in the abdomen and is usually benign with a good prognosis.

 If you or a loved one were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you might be entitled to substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.